2024 EXHIBITOR'S PREVIEWA wide range of

 DON STEFANO CULIERSIDon Stefano Culiersi is the director of the Liturgical Office of the Diocese of Bologna.
 During his studies, he first obtained the Theology Licence, with a specialization in History of Theology at the Faculty of Emilia Romagna.
 Then he gained the pastoral liturgical specialisation at the Institute of Santa Giustina of Padova.

 It has been several years, since he has taught liturgy at the School of Diocesan Theological Formation.

 His particular attention is focused on themes like art, liturgy and architecture, but at the same time, he focused on the analysis of the image as an important tool for shaping the artistic world of young people and the dialogue between art and faith.
-He is professor at the Pontificia Università Gregoriana in Rome.
+He is professor at the Pontificia Facoltà Teologica in Naples.
 He writes on Civiltà Cattolica and on different newspapers, such as Avvenire.
-Moreover, he took part in some important projects such as the liturgical adaptation of the Reggio Emilia Cathedral and the realisation of the Ambrosian Gospel Book.
+Moreover, he took part in some important projects such as the liturgical adaptation of the Reggio Emilia Cathedral, of the Gallarate Mary of the Assumption Basilica and the realisation of the Ambrosian Gospel Book.
 P. Andrea Dall’Asta was also part of the scientific Committee of the Vatican Pavilion for the Biennale of Venice (2013) and he was also co-curator of the section Drawing the Holy, at the Biennale di Architettura of Venice (2014).